Linter-for-Beginners/linter-for-beginners/README.md

 Linters have been widely used in programming, especially in industrial programming, whereas little attention has been paid to linters for beginners in programming.

-Fundamental programming courses of universities and colleges has invariably concentrated on the programming language C due to its importance and functionality.
-However, for beginners in programming, only a portion of the programming language C is important and functional.
+Fundamental programming courses of universities and colleges has invariably concentrated on important and functional programming languages, such as programming language C. However, for beginners in programming, only a portion of the programming language C is important and functional, while other portions do not deserve much attention and some of them even need to be avoided to be used.

-Therefore, in order to help beginners in programming, especially students in fundamental programming courses of universities and colleges, we design LFBs offering WFBs.
+Therefore, in order to help beginners in programming, especially students in fundamental programming courses of universities and colleges, we design LFBs to provide WFBs.

 Notice that some concepts mentioned above are defined as follows.